2ndQuadrant/pglogical/README.md

   See next point.

 * Global flush-to-consistent-state.
-Part of BDR's DDL locking is a step where all nodes' queues are plugged by prevening new xacts from being committed, then flushed to the peer nodes.
+Part of BDR's DDL locking is a step where all nodes' queues are plugged by preventing new xacts from being committed, then flushed to the peer nodes.
 This ensures there are no xacts in the queue that can't be applied once table structure has changed. pglogical doesn't do this so multi-master replication (where nodes replicate to each